 5.1 Noise separation

-Complaints regarding noisy services do occur.
-Dealing with the varying levels of sound produced by service equipment, such as lifts, heat pumps or air conditioning units in buildings is a complex task.
-Guidance is given on the care that should be taken at the design stage in the choice of service equipment, installation and location within the building.
+Complaints regarding noisy services are made regularly.
+Dealing with the varying levels of sound produced by service equipment, such as lifts, heat pumps or air conditioning units in buildings is a complex task, and not an issue specifically dealt with here.
+However guidance is given on special care that should be taken at the decision stage in the choice of service equipment, their installation and location within the building.

-Designers should be aware that some Local Authorities may also set noise reduction targets.
-This is usually enforced through environmental health and planning legislation for noise emanating from commercial premises to dwellings, and more information on this is contained in PAN 1/2011.
+Designers should be aware that some Local Authorities' may also set noise reduction targets.
+This is usually enforced through environmental health and planning legislation for noise emanating from non-domestic premises.
+More information on this is contained in PAN1/2011.

 Impact sound insulation should be provided where any separating floor is formed between areas in different occupation.
 For example:

 Impact sound insulation need not be provided for: